JacobMcAuley/foundry-patrol/README.md

 Using this mod, you will be able to set up "Patrol Routes" which tokens will move to based on a timing of your choice.
 This can give certain scenes a more life like appearance!
 Make your markets full of life and give your castles that patrolling retinue they've always needed!

+### WARNING (READ)

+A lot of these features use calculations that may or may not be overwhelming to your computer.
+Please keep this in mind when using quotes/vision/audio with several tokens on one scene.

+If your computer is capable of handling all the weight, by all means, please go wild!

 ### FVTT Version

 -   Tested on FVTT v0.5.5